epinna/weevely3/README.md

 Weevely is a command line web shell dynamically extended over the network at runtime, designed for remote administration and penetration testing.
 It provides a ssh-like terminal just dropping a PHP script on the target server, even in restricted environments.

-The low footprint agent and over 30 modules shape an extensible framework to administrate web accounts or post exploit a web access escalating privileges and moving laterally in the compromised networks.
+The low footprint agent and over 30 modules shape an extensible framework to administrate web accounts and post exploit web servers escalating privileges and moving laterally in the network.

 **Read the [Wiki](https://github.com/epinna/weevely3/wiki#getting-started) for tutorials and uses cases.**

 The modules feature:

 * Ssh-like terminal
-* Run a SQL console pivoting on target
+* Run SQL console pivoting on target
 * Proxy your HTTP traffic pivoting on target
 * Host configurations security auditing
 * Mount target file system locally